 Step 7: Measure Whether It Is Working

 You cannot manage what you cannot see, and AI search is partly invisible.
-There is no Search Console for AI answers, and traffic from an AI tool usually lands in analytics as direct or referral with no keyword attached.
-Rankings no longer tell the whole story either: Ahrefs found that AI Overviews are linked to a 34.5% lower click-through rate for the top organic result, so you can hold position one and still lose traffic.
+Search Console only began covering Google's own AI surfaces in June 2026 (impressions for AI Overviews and AI Mode, rolling out to a subset of sites), nothing equivalent exists for the chat engines, and traffic from an AI tool usually lands in analytics as direct or referral with no keyword attached.
+Rankings no longer tell the whole story either: Ahrefs' 2026 re-run, using December 2025 data, found AI Overviews correlate with a 58% lower click-through rate for the top organic result, up from 34.5% in its March 2025 study, so you can hold position one and still lose traffic.
 So you triangulate and track direction, not a perfect count.

 Track four things: